Time and Again (Ms. Marvel): Music

 Composer Laura Karpman added an eight-voice choir of South Asian singers singing partially in Urdu to her score for this episode, in addition to the 70-piece orchestra and South Asian sounds she regularly used for the rest of the series.
 Describing the recording session with the choir, Karpman said a group of people "came up with the choir sound" from the music and themes she came with, adding, "Some unbelievably extraordinary things happened in that session.
 It was lightning in a bottle, not only having to come up with quick ideas based on what was happening in the room, but also what people threw back at me."

 The following songs were featured in the episode: "Tu Mera Chand" by Suraiya and Shyam, "Tu Jhoom" by Abida Parveen and Naseebo Lal, "Anguish And Despair" by John Harbury, and "Aaja Ri Nindiya" by Noor Jehan.

 Marketing

 A QR code was included in the episode that allowed viewers to access a free digital copy of Ms. Marvel (2014) #19.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including a Ms. Marvel doll, apparel, and accessories.

+Release

+"Time and Again" was released on Disney+ on July 6, 2022.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on July 14, 2022 along with the sixth episode.
+The episode aired on ABC as part of The Wonderful World of Disney, along with the fourth and sixth episodes, on August 12, 2023.

 Reception

-Audience viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, Ms. Marvel was the seventh-most watched original series across streaming services for the week of July 4–10 with 295 million minutes watched.
+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel climbed to No. 9 on the digital originals chart with 27.9 times average demand, reflecting a 5.66% rise in demand expressions from July 9 to July 15, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Ms. Marvel was the fifth most-streamed original series for the week ending July 10, 2022.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Ms. Marvel was the seventh-most streamed original series in the U.S. for the week of July 4–10 with 295 million minutes watched.